jamezjaz/enumerable_methods/README.md

 ## Getting Started
 - Clone this [repo](git@github.com:jamezjaz/enumerable_methods.git) on your local machine
 - Run the command `bundle install` in your terminal
-- Insert the test cases outside the module
+- Insert the test cases outside the module.
+Click on Live Demo to see the cases

 ### Prerequisites
 To make this repository working in your local machine you need [ruby](https://rubyinstaller.org/) installed.